NHQ/uxer-flat-dial/README.md

     flatdial.node.addEventListener('spin', function(e){

-	// the current point's distance from the center of the element
-//	console.log(e.detail.dxcenter)

 	var data = e.detail;

+	// the current point's distance from the center of the element var dxc = data.dxcenter;

-	// this is your true value, the delta var delta = data.delta; // of 360
+	// this is your true value, the delta var delta = data.delta; // a value of +/- x out of 360

+	// the wiseness of your user's clockity var clockwise = data.clockwise

 	spinDegree += delta
-//	console.log(delta, spinDegree);

 	flatdial.node.style['-webkit-transform'] = 'rotateZ('+(spinDegree)+'deg)'
     });